openacid/slim/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+## Why slim

+As data on internet keeps increasing exponentially, the capacity gap between memory and disk becomes greater.

+Most of the time, a data itself does not need to be loaded into expensive main memory.
+Only the much more important information, WHERE-A-DATA-IS, deserve a seat in main memory.

+This is what `slim` does, keeps as little information as possible in main memory, as a minimised index of huge amount external data.

 -   `SlimIndex`: is a common index structure, building on top of `SlimTrie`.